tfaehse/DashcamCleaner/README.md

 Further, h264 was chosen for the output video file.
 You can download an open source library to add support [here](https://github.com/cisco/openh264/releases).
 OpenCV currently expects version 1.8.0.

+Since OpenCV does not care about audio channels, ffmpeg is used to combine the edited video and the audio channel of the input video.
+The environment variable `FFMPEG_BINARY` needs to be set to the ffmpeg executable for this to work.

 ### Installation example on Windows using Conda

 1. Clone the repo